njoseGIT/flab/README.md

     #Import the required libraries
     import time

     #Import the task template from flab.Templates
     from flab.Templates import TaskTemplate

     #Create the Task class, inheriting TaskTemplate.Task
     class Task(TaskTemplate.Task):

     #Define the name of the task.
 This should match the filename
     task_name = 'HelloWorld'

     #Define the type of the task.
 This is either 'thread' , 'process' or 'asyncio'
     task_type = 'thread'

-        #Define the descriptions of each argument being entered into the task (optional)
-        argument_descriptions = {'optional_argument': 'an optional argument',
-                                 'mandatory_argument': 'a mandatory argument'}

     #define the run method, with any necessary and optional arguments (i.e. args, kwargs)
     def run(self, mandatory_argument, optional_argument = 'optional argument'):
         try:

             #print out Hello World + the mandatory argument in the system command line/terminal
             print('1.
 Hello World: ' + str(mandatory_argument))

             #display Hello World + the mandatory argument in the console command line
             self.flab.display('2.
 Hello World: ' + str(mandatory_argument) + ' ' + str(optional_argument))

             #create a shared variable called 'World' with the value 'Hello'
             self.flab.add_var('Hello', 'World')

             #display the shared variable called 'World' in the console command line
             self.flab.vars['count'] = 0
             self.flab.display('3. ' + str(self.flab.vars['count']))

             #create a shared variable called 'HelloWorld_stopped' with the value False
             self.flab.vars['HelloWorld_stopped'] = False

             #while the variable 'HelloWorld_stopped' is False, loop over a section of code
             while not self.flab.vars['HelloWorld_stopped']:
                 #display 'Hello World' + mandatory argument in the console
                 self.flab.display('4.
 Hello World: ' + str(mandatory_argument))
                 #sleep for a second
                 time.sleep(1)
         except Exception as e:
             self.flab.display('Error in HelloWorld')
             self.flab.display(e)
         finally:
             pass

     #define the method to be called when the task is stopped
     def stop(self):
         #set the variable 'HelloWorld_stopped' to True
         self.flab.vars['HelloWorld_stopped'] = True #a flag to stop the script

 ###Asyncio Tasks

 An asynchronous task can be used to make running some routines more efficient.
 This utilizes python's asyncio library.
 Asyncio tasks run in an asyncio loop, which is started by running flab.start_asyncio_loop().
-Flab Console automatically starts the asyncio loop upon startup.
+Flab Console automatically starts the asyncio loop upon startup, which is visible from the "task bar".

 An asyncio task has several key differences to a threaded task:
 1. the asyncio library must be imported